 - You take your vehicle to the track quite often

-- You can afford a high-end or luxury vehicle and can bear the costs of getting expensive carbon ceramic brakes, carbon ceramic pads, and more
+- You can afford a high-end or luxury vehicle and can bear the costs of getting an expensive carbon ceramic brake kit

 - You don’t want to service your vehicle’s brakes very often

 - It’s compatible with your vehicle’s wheel fitment